Tag Archive | farmers’ markets

 Succulents in this dish garden can begin stretching toward the light after less than a week in insufficient sunlight.

 Priority went to succulents and tropical plants intolerant of cooling temperatures.
 Some I’ve had for decades and don’t want to lose.
-A collection that started in spring as 12 flats of tender plants blossomed to 40 by autumn.
+A collection that started in spring as 12 flats of tender plants blossomed to 40 flats by autumn.
+You see my problem?

-Miniature succulents, succulent gardens in bonsai trays (photo, above), bromeliads, aroids (Alocasia, pothos, philodendron), amaryllis, leopard lilies (Drimiopsis, Ledebouria), tradescantias, ferns, ficus, begonias… I propagated all these houseplants for the farmers’ market, where I’ve been a vendor (“Wellspring Gardens”) since April, 2022.
+Miniature succulents, succulent gardens in bonsai trays (photo, above), bromeliads, aroids (Alocasia, pothos, philodendron), amaryllis, leopard lilies (Drimiopsis, Ledebouria), tradescantias, ferns, ficus, begonias… I propagated all these houseplants for the Surry County farmers’ markets, where I’ve been a vendor (“Wellspring Gardens”) since April 2022.

 Plants requiring warm temperatures fill every sunny window indoors.
 In the basement, more plants snuggle close to the 4′ fluorescent shop lights.

 From autumn to spring, I carried many flats of houseplants outdoors to the sunny porch when it was warm enough, above 50° or 60°F. And later in the day, I brought them back indoors again.
 Almost every day.
-Winter ’21-’22 was quite mild.
+My first winter here, in ’21-’22, was quite mild.

 That’s in addition to the dozens of flats of herbs and cool season greens (lettuce, spinach, arugula, broccoli, kale, etc.) started for the farmers’ markets and my own gardens.
 After 3-4 weeks of growth, they could safely be hardened off outdoors, exposed to colder temperatures—even frost—before planting or selling them.